amylaurence1/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 The device will connect to the mobile network with the strongest signal available.
 Regardless of which network it uses, all traffic will pass through a private, secure connection to a filtered service.
 This filtering system blocks a range of content categories and limits searching to the ‘Safe Search’ supported by popular search engines.
 This filtering should not prevent legitimate use of the devices.
 If a child is able to access inappropriate content, you should report this through the [Support Portal](https://computacenterprod.service-now.com/dfe).

-Parents and guardians of the young people making use of these devices should be mindful of advice on supervising internet use by children.
-You may wish to send the following information to families when distributing 4G wireless routers:
+## Safeguarding resources for schools, colleges, families, carers, and young people

+These resources include detailed guidance for schools and colleges on safe remote education, virtual lessons, and live streaming.
+There's also information on how to make sure children and young people are safe online.

+* [Keeping Children Safe in Education](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2) - guidance that schools and colleges must follow when carrying out their duties to safeguard and promote the welfare of children, both online and offline.
+* [Safeguarding and remote education during coronavirus](https://www.gov.uk/guidance/safeguarding-and-remote-education-during-coronavirus-covid-19) - guidance to help you understand safeguarding procedures when planning remote education strategies and teaching remotely.
-* [Support for parents and carers to keep children safe from online harm](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online) outlines resources to help keep children safe from different risks online and where to go to receive support and advice
+* [Support for parents and carers to keep children safe from online harm](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online) - outlines resources to help keep children safe from different risks online and where to go to receive support and advice.
-* [Support to stay safe online](https://www.gov.uk/guidance/covid-19-staying-safe-online) includes information on security and privacy settings
+* [Support to stay safe online](https://www.gov.uk/guidance/covid-19-staying-safe-online) - includes information on security and privacy settings.

+In conversations with parents, carers, and children you should emphasise the importance of a safe online environment and offer support and advice on how to do this.
+It is also important that children, parents, carers, and school staff are clear on what the reporting mechanisms are if they have any concerns regarding online safety.